rotundasoftware/cartero/README.md

 ## API

-### c = cartero( viewDirPath, dstDir, [options] )
+### c = cartero( viewDirPath, outputDir, [options] )

-`viewDirPath` is the path of the your views directory. `dstDir` is the directory into which all of your processed assets will be dropped (along with the meta data that will be used to look up the assets needed by each view).
+`viewDirPath` is the path of the your views directory. `outputDir` is the directory into which all of your processed assets will be dropped (along with the meta data that will be used to look up the assets needed by each view).
 It should be a directory that is exposed to the public so assets can be loaded using script / link tags (e.g. the `static` directory in express applications).
 Options are as follows:

 ```javascript
 {